 Information on Transfer Admission Requirements

-At Drexel University, in the Westphal College of Media Arts & Design, the Department of Architecture, Design & Urbanism the following NAAB-accredited degree program: B. Arch.
+Drexel University’s Westphal College of Media Arts & Design Department of Architecture, Design & Urbanism offers the following NAAB-accredited degree program: B. Arch.
 227 quarter credits (150 undergraduate credits equivalent).